Unwinding Stochastic Order Flow: When to Warehouse Trades: Introduction

-To the best of our knowledge, this is the first study to focus on the unwind problem for stochastic order flow.
+Our study focuses on the unwind problem for stochastic order flow.
 Compared with the extensive work on optimal execution, two essential differences arise.
 First, the final volume to be executed is unknown at the initial time.
 Instead, the in-flow of orders is a stochastic process and the unwind strategy must take into account projected future orders.
 Second, there are opportunities for orders to net, which introduces internalization benefits not directly modeled in the standard setting.
 Compared with the literature on market making, our in-flow is uncontrolled.
 Instead of studying quotes, we focus on minimizing the transaction costs of unwinding a potentially large inventory subject to stochastic shocks.